JohnStortaJr/basic-aws-wordpress/README.md

 - EC2

 ## Cost
-All resources used in this environment are part of the AWS free tier.
 Be sure to check the current free tier limitations on these resources before building this environment.